-Madden, B, Florin, N, Mohr, S & Giurco, D 2019, 'Using the waste Kuznet's curve to explore regional variation in the decoupling of waste generation and socioeconomic indicators', RESOURCES CONSERVATION AND RECYCLING, vol. 149, pp. 674-686.View/Download from: Publisher's site
+Madden, B, Florin, N, Mohr, S & Giurco, D 2019, 'Using the waste Kuznet's curve to explore regional variation in the decoupling of waste generation and socioeconomic indicators', Resources, Conservation and Recycling, vol. 149, pp. 674-686.View/Download from: UTS OPUS or Publisher's site

 Quilcaille, Y, Gasser, T, Ciais, P, Lecocq, F, Janssens-Maenhout, G & Mohr, S 2018, 'Uncertainty in projected climate change arising from uncertain fossil-fuel emission factors', Environmental Research Letters, vol. 13, no. 4.View/Download from: UTS OPUS or Publisher's site